The Watcher (#FFFC)

 Every year, on the anniversary, dignitaries would stand beside The Watcher and hold hands in a moment’s silence.
 They’d look down at their shadows and the shadow of the man who wasn’t there and remember their pledge, lest they join him in his eternal vigil.
 Long after the dignitaries had gone, long after the school kids had grown tired of their bunny ear shadow selfies he’d still be stood, staring out over that far vista.

-And in the twilight, he’d watch the tireless survivors go about their work.
+In the evening, he’d watch the survivors go about their tireless work.
 The children never would taste the park’s forbidden fruit, just as the seasons never faded The Watcher’s shadow.